ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/avg.md

 # avg {#agg_function-avg}

 Calculates the average.
-Only works for numbers.
+Only works for numbers (Integral, floating-point, or Decimals).
 The result is always Float64.